tlack/hairytext/README.md

 With Hairy Text, you can perform named entity recognition (NER) tasks using the world-class [Spacy](https://spacy.io) library, and label data for training to improve your model.
-All this from a nice looking and responsive web application.
+All this from a normal looking and mobile-friendly web application.

-It is written in Elixir + Phoenix LiveView and Python, doesn't require a database, and runs fine without a GPU.
+It is written in Elixir + Phoenix LiveView and Python, doesn't require a database, and runs fine on a $5/mo server without a GPU.

 # Screenshot

 ## List of examples for labeling
 ![HairyText Examples screenshot](https://i.imgur.com/2dvaxjx.png)

 ## Labeling interface in modal window